jamesbontempo/njodb-cli/README.md

 ## Install

-One needs to install `njodb-cli` as a global package so that it can be executed from the command line directly.
+One needs to install `njodb-cli` as a global package so that it can be executed from the command line directly:
 ```
 npm install -g njodb-cli
 ```